apache/flink-web/_posts/2020-12-02-pipelined-region-sheduling.md

 ### ExecutionGraph

-A _job_, written against Flink API, is a pipeline of connected _operators_ to process data.
+A Flink _job_ is a pipeline of connected _operators_ to process data.
-Together the operators form a _[JobGraph](https://ci.apache.org/projects/flink/flink-docs-release-1.11/internals/job_scheduling.html#jobmanager-data-structures)_.
+Together, the operators form a _[JobGraph](https://ci.apache.org/projects/flink/flink-docs-release-1.11/internals/job_scheduling.html#jobmanager-data-structures)_.
 Each _operator_ has a certain number of _subtasks_ executed in parallel.
 The _subtask_ is the actual execution unit in Flink.
 Each subtask can consume user records from other subtasks (inputs), process them and produce records for further consumption by other _subtasks_ (outputs) down the stream.
 There are _source subtasks_ without inputs and _sink subtasks_ without outputs.
 Hence, the _subtasks_ form the nodes of the